FusionAuth/fusionauth-site/site/_posts/2020-04-27-securing-asp-netcore-razor-pagees-app-with-oauth.md

 ## Set up a basic ASP.NET Razor Pages application

 Now let's start building our ASP.NET Core web application.
 We'll use [Razor Pages](https://docs.microsoft.com/en-us/aspnet/core/razor-pages/?view=aspnetcore-3.1&tabs=visual-studio) and ASP.NET Core 3.1.
 This application will display common information to all users.
-There will also be a secured area only be available to an authenticated user.
+There will also be a secured area only available to an authenticated user.
 Good thing we have already added one!
 As usual, we have the [full source code](https://github.com/FusionAuth/fusionauth-example-asp-net-core) available if you want to download it and take a look.

 First, let's create a new web application using the `dotnet` CLI and go to that directory: